Skip to main content

 LOVE FOOD HATE WASTE GRANT

 Are you passionate about food and sustainability?
-Do you have a great initiative on how to reduce food waste in Auckland?
+Do you have an initiative to help reduce food waste in Auckland?
+Auckland Council is offering $50,000 in grants, ranging from $500 to $5,000, to support projects that help people reduce food waste and make the most of our resources.